FAIRmat-NFDI/nexus3d/README.md

 # Display in the web

 An example for [three.js](https://threejs.org) based rendering is available in `examples/threejs`.
 It is based on this [example](https://threejs.org/examples/?q=gltf#webgl_loader_gltf) from three.js.
 The example can be directly viewed in the github pages of this project: [https://domna.github.io/nexus3d/](https://domna.github.io/nexus3d/).
+To quickly view your model there exists the excellent [gltf viewer](https://gltf-viewer.donmccurdy.com), which also allows to adjust lighting and materials of your model.